scrapy/scrapy/docs/topics/developer-tools.rst

 request you can use the :func:`scrapy.utils.curl.curl_to_request_kwargs` function to get a dictionary with the equivalent arguments.

+Note that to translate a cURL command into a Scrapy request, you may use `curl2scrapy <https://michael-shub.github.io/curl2scrapy/>`_.

 As you can see, with a few inspections in the `Network`-tool we were able to easily replicate the dynamic requests of the scrolling functionality of the page.
 Crawling dynamic pages can be quite